 - Creates one model class per table.

-- Similarly, you can restrict it to the certain schema using the -Schema
+- Similarly, you can restrict it to a certain schema using the

 - The context class uses the namespace of the default project.